Read Later x

 During planning: Replacing face-to-face consultations with video meetings

 Photographers, florists, cake suppliers, hair stylists and more have been taking part in events such as Wedding Fair Live on Facebook.
 We’ve even had venue tours and seen behind the scenes at bridal boutiques.
-It’s shown couples, and businesses, just how easy it is to carry on without needing to meet in person and it will remain the first option in shortlisting your suppliers for some time, with face to face meetings or venue viewings only when you are ready to buy or book.
+It’s shown couples, and businesses, just how easy it is to carry on without needing to meet in person.
+It will remain the first option in shortlisting your suppliers for some time, with face to face meetings or venue viewings only when you are ready to buy or book.

 During planning: Changing appointment protocol where meetings are needed